jverzani/CalculusWithJulia.jl/markdown/limits/limits_extensions.md

 Some functions do not have a limit.
 Make a graph of $\sin(1/x)$ from $0.0001$ to $1$ and look at the output.
 Why does a limit not exist?

 ````
-CalculusWithJulia.WeaveSupport.Radioq(["The limit does exist - it is any nu
+CalculusWithJulia.WeaveSupport.Radioq(["The function oscillates too much an
-mber from -1 to 1", "Err, the limit does exists and is 1", "The function os
+d its y values do not get close to any one value", "Err, the limit does exi
-cillates too much and its y values do not get close to any one value", "Any
+sts and is 1", "Any function that oscillates does not have a limit.", "The
- function that oscillates does not have a limit."], 3, "", nothing, [1, 2,
+limit does exist - it is any number from -1 to 1"], 1, "", nothing, [1, 2,
-3, 4], ["The limit does exist - it is any number from -1 to 1", "Err, the l
+3, 4], ["The function oscillates too much and its y values do not get close
-imit does exists and is 1", "The function oscillates too much and its y val
+ to any one value", "Err, the limit does exists and is 1", "Any function th
-ues do not get close to any one value", "Any function that oscillates does
+at oscillates does not have a limit.", "The limit does exist - it is any nu
-not have a limit."], "", false)
+mber from -1 to 1"], "", false)
 ````